Foreign Investment in Indonesia

 Source: GR No. 5/2021.

-Based on the explanation above, it can be concluded that the representative office of BUJKA which will perform construction service activities in Indonesia is obliged to possess (i) NIB; (ii) SBU construction; (iii) SKK construction; and (iv) the representative office of BUJKA registration.
+Based on the explanation above, it can be concluded that the representative office of BUJKA intending to engage in construction service activities in Indonesia is obliged to obtain (i) NIB; (ii) SBU construction; (iii) SKK construction; and (iv) the representative office of BUJKA.

 The Representative Office of Foreign Electric Power Support Services